kenaniah/activerecord-querify/README.md

 When using the `#sortable` method, this exception is silently caught, and the offending sort param is silently ignored.

 To force this exception to bubble up, use the `#sortable!` method instead.

+## Automatic Filtering

+Querify allows you to filter an Active Record query using both existing columns and SQL column expressions.

 ## Column Security / Whitelisting